 Fees: Just the monument parking fee of $10.

 Details: The events take place over July 3rd and 4th and are coordinated with the area towns celebrations.
 Each year there are flyovers scheduled for the afternoon and evening.
-Generally the formal program will begin around 8:30 p.m. with a welcome from the Memorial Superintendent. the two days of events are filled with a Flag Folding Ceremony, music from local musicians and the Ellsworth Air Force base band, Veteran's recognition, monument lighting and so much more.
+Generally, the formal program will begin around 8:30 p.m. with a welcome from the Memorial Superintendent. the two days of events are filled with a Flag Folding Ceremony, music from local musicians and the Ellsworth Air Force baseband, Veteran's recognition, monument lighting and so much more.
 The entire celebration is dedicated to veterans and active duty members of the military.

 No Fireworks!
-At this time, the fireworks celebration that Mount Rushmore is known for providing has been placed on an indefinite hold due to the fragility of the forest lands surrounding the memorial.
+At this time, the fireworks celebration that Mount Rushmore is known for providing has been placed on indefinite hold due to the fragility of the forest lands surrounding the memorial.
 The level of risk for wildfire in the immediate memorial area has been determined to fragile to hold a fireworks show for the foreseeable future.

 The National Park Service supports the Black Hills communities in offering responsible fireworks displays.
 Make sure to check out the fireworks schedules in these communities to combine with the Mount Rushmore Memorial events.
+Click here for more information.